unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 - Has two ways to represent a pattern.
 - May be difficult for translators to add quotes when needed.

-### Trim All Unquoted
+### 4. Trim All Unquoted

-In this alternative, all non-code whitespace is trimmed and we do not allow/provide for pattern quoting.
+In this alternative, non-simple patterns are trimmed and we do not allow/provide for pattern quoting.
-Instead, PEWS whitespace must be individually quoted.
+Instead, pattern-sigificant whitespace must be individually quoted.
+Note that only the first character of whitespace has to be quoted or that an empty literal can be used to start or end the pattern.
+Any whitespace between the start and end of the pattern is included in the pattern.

 > [!NOTE]
 > Whitespace quoting also works in the preceeding alternatives